nullscreen/fb-core/README.md

 You can get an individual metric through using `metric_insights` which takes a metric, period, and options (since & until).
-Refer to [metrics](https://developers.facebook.com/docs/graph-api/reference/v2.9/insights#availmetrics) for a list of available weekly metrics and periods.
+Refer to [metrics](https://developers.facebook.com/docs/graph-api/reference/v2.9/insights#availmetrics) for a list of available metrics and periods.

 **Ensure that the period that you are using is supported by the metric**.
 For example, `page_views_total` (page views) is available for `week`, `week`, and `days_28`